neondatabase/website/content/guides/neon-github-actions-authomated-branching.md

 This automated workflow ensures that:

 1. Every feature gets its own isolated database environment
-2. Schema changes are automatically tracked and documented
+2. Schema changes are automatically tracked and documented in the pull request
 3. Migrations are consistently applied across environments
 4. Production database stays in sync with merged code
 5. Database resources are efficiently managed
 6. The risk of manual migration errors is minimized

 ## Test the workflow

+To test the workflow, perform the following steps:

 1. Create a new feature branch: